 - Create an open, intellectual community in my classes that promotes friendly, constructive exchanges

 Each of my classes is a workshop in reasoning.
 I often tell my students that the only test I care about is their ‘Five Year Test,’ by which point they will know if they have incorporated the lessons and virtues of philosophy into their lives.
-It is more important to me to teach my students to charitably interpret positions, analyze and evaluate arguments, and write college-level papers, than that they remember details about theories of identity, theory change, and so on.
+It is more important to me to teach my students to charitably interpret positions, analyze and evaluate arguments, and write college-level papers, than that they remember two dozen species concepts, for example.